yellow dendrobium orchid

 There are many types and varieties of dendrobium with many different colors and sizes available.

-It requires no special care and flourishes in the same environment as cattleyas, except that we reduce watering during the colder months.
-Repotting is the REAL bummer which requires heavy tools including an ax to divide the clump if necessary.
+This hybrid dendrobium requires no special care and flourishes in the same environment as cattleyas, except that we reduce watering during the colder months.
+Repotting is the REAL bummer which requires heavy tools including an ax to divide the clump and/or remove old dead canes if necessary.

 Not all dendrobiums are so prolific or grow to quite this size.
 There are several types or groups of dendrobium which require different handling and growing conditions.
 But for the most part, remember to cut down on watering after growth stops to encourage the setting of flower spikes for the coming blooming season.
 Resume normal watering when you see signs of new root growth - usually begins in March within our environment.

-With the possible exception of dendrobium phalaenopsis which is often available at your local garden center, this genus in general is not as widely known and popular, but very well worth while if you appreciate a splendid display of bloom.
+With the possible exception of dendrobium phalaenopsis which is often available at your local garden center, this genus in general is not as widely known and popular, but very well worth while if you have the room and appreciate a splendid display of bloom.
 You will need to hunt around to find a supplier for this and others of the more rare species of dendrobium and their hybrids.

 All content including photos are the property of OrchidPlants.info and may not be copied or reproduced without permission.